Contact

 Berliner Philharmoniker

 Both as the soloist of an international orchestra and as a sought-after chamber musician, Daishin Kashimoto is a regular guest of major concert halls around the globe.
-In his decadelong role as first concert master of the Berliner Philharmoniker, this tremendous wealth of experience also benefits him in his equally adept role as a soloist, where he plays a wide repertoire ranging from classical to new music.
+The tremendous wealth of experience gained in over 15 years as first concert master of the Berliner Philharmoniker benefits him in his equally adept role as a soloist covering a wide repertoire from classical to new music.

-Daishin Kashimoto has appeared with the NHK Symphony Orchestra, Boston Symphony Orchestra, Orchestre National de France, the Bavarian, Hessian, and West German Radio Symphony Orchestras, the Orchestre de la Suisse Romande, and the St Petersburg Philharmonic Orchestra under conductors such as Mariss Jansons, Seiji Ozawa, Lorin Maazel, Yehudi Menuhin, Paavo Järvi, Myung-Whun Chung, Daniel Harding, and Philippe Jordan.
-He can also be heard as a soloist in concerts with the Berliner Philharmoniker.
-Past engagements include Mozart's Sinfonia Concertante at the Grafenegg and Lucerne Festivals, Prokofiev's Violin Concerto No. 1 under the baton of Sir Simon Rattle, and Tchaikovsky's Sérénade Mélancolique and Valse Scherzo at Berlin's Waldbühne.
+Having collaborated with conductors such as Mariss Jansons, Seiji Ozawa, Lorin Maazel, Yehudi Menuhin, Myung-Whun Chung, Fabio Luisi, Thomas Søndergård, Kazuki Yamada, Daniel Harding and Philippe Jordan, Daishin Kashimoto has already made guest appearances with the NHK Symphony Orchestra, Boston Symphony Orchestra, Orchestre National de France, the Radio Symphony Orchestras of Bavaria, Frankfurt and WDR Cologne, Orchestre de la Suisse Romande and St Petersburg Philharmonic Orchestra.
+He has also appeared repeatedly as a soloist with the Berliner Philharmoniker, performing Mozart's Sinfonia concertante at the Grafenegg Festival and the Lucerne Festival, Prokofiev's Violin Concerto No. 1 under the baton of Sir Simon Rattle, and Tchaikovsky's Sérénade mélancolique and Valse Scherzo at the Berlin Waldbühne.

-As a chamber musician Daishin Kashimoto has appeared alongside Martha Argerich, Yuja Wang, Leif Ove Andsnes, Emmanuel Pahud, Itamar Golan, Tabea Zimmermann, Yefim Bronfman, and Konstantin Lifschitz.
-With Konstantin Lifschitz, he also recorded a highly acclaimed CD of Beethoven’s Violin Sonatas in 2014.
-His other recordings include a CD of Brahms’ Violin Concerto with the Staatskapelle Dresden under Myung Whun Chung for Sony Music.
+As a chamber musician Daishin Kashimoto has appeared alongside Martha Argerich, Yuja Wang, Leif Ove Andsnes, Alessio Bax, Emmanuel Pahud, Itamar Golan, Tabea Zimmermann, Yefim Bronfman, Claudio Bohórquez and Konstantin Lifschitz, among others.
+In 2024, Sony Classical released the critically acclaimed CD Concert de Chausson – Quintette de Vierne with Éric Le Sage (piano) and the Schumann Quartet.
+Further highlights of his discography include works by Beethoven, Fauré and Nino Rota, as well as Brahms' Violin Concerto with the Staatskapelle Dresden under Myung Whun Chung.

 His parents introduced him to various instruments early on, with the three-year-old opting for the violin and receiving his first lessons in Tokyo.
 After moving to the United States, Daishin Kashimoto was accepted, at the tender age of seven, as the youngest student to ever attend Julliard School's pre-college program; at age eleven he transferred to the Lübeck University of Music under Zakhar Bron, before becoming a student of Rainer Kussmaul at the Freiburg University of Music from 1999 to 2004.
 He also had great success in major competitions as a teenager, taking first prize at the Menuhin Junior International Competition in 1993, the Cologne Violin Competition in 1994, and in 1996 at the Vienna Fritz Kreisler and the Long-Thibaud Competitions.
 Daishin Kashimoto has been the artistic director of the Le Pont Music Festival in Ako and Himeji (Japan) since 2007.
-Daishin Kashimoto plays on a Guarneri del Gesu 1744「de Beriot」violin kindly loaned by Asuka Corporation and its chairman Mr. Hikaru Shimura
+He plays on a del Gesu 1744 "de Beriot" kindly loaned by Crystco, Inc. and its chairman Mr. Hikaru Shimura.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.